"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 On average they are usually $3000-$5000 per pup.
 Sometimes less, never more.
 All of my pups are sold to PET ONLY homes.
 I do NOT sell breeding rights.

 Absolutely!
 Many folks choose to do this.
 You can make as many payments as you'd like in any amount and build up a credit to use towards a future pup.
 If you ending up having more credit than what the puppy is being sold for the difference is 100% fully refundable.
-If you end up not picking a pup and want a refund your payments are 100% refundable, however, your initial $500 reservation fee is not.
+If you end up not picking a pup and want a refund your payments are 100% refundable.

 We are located in Highland, MI – about one hour North of Detroit, 35 minutes North of Ann Arbor.

-In short, no. Please view our Visitation Policy for explanation of the types of visits we do and do not offer, as well as alternatives to an in-person visit.
+In short, no. We are not a Petting Zoo, Storefront, or a Kennel.
+Please view our Visitation Policy for alternatives to an in-person visit.

 Option 1: If you are local to me when your pup is ready to go I would like to personally deliver the pup to your home.
-That way I can spend some time with you and teach you how to clicker train and I would stay until the pup gets settled in.
+That way I can spend some time with you and answer any questions.
+I would stay until the pup gets settled in.
 This usually takes about 30 minutes.

 Option 2: VIP White Glove Hand Delivery - We can hand deliver your fur-ever friend for an additional fee.
 This allows the puppy to travel IN the main cabin with a Pet Nanny.
 We would just need you to meet us at your local airport.
 The rates within the U.S. range from $450-$550.
 Please inquire for Canadian and International rates.
 ALL Rates INCLUDE time & airfare.
 We are able to keep these rates so low because these are for STAND BY flights.
 Therefore, your schedule must allow for flexibility.
 If the Nanny is unable to get on the planned flight they will try for the next flight and so on.
 Delivery time changes can occur throughout the day on the day of delivery